aws/eks-anywhere/designs/capi-resources-custom-namespace.md

 2. Underlying CAPI/CAPX and etcd resources are created in the eksa-system, to be hidden from customers as implementation details

 ## Overview of Solution
-1. Introduce a new boolean flag in the EKS-A Cluster CRD spec which allows users to indicate whether they would like the underlying resources to be created in the same namespace as the eks-a Cluster resource
+1. Introduce a attribute in the EKS-A Cluster CRD spec which allows users to indicate which namespace they would like the underlying resources for their new cluster to be created in

 ## Implementation